 Becky L. Spivey, M.Ed.

-, received a bachelor's degree in elementary education from the University of South Carolina in 1979 and a master’s in elementary education from Converse College, Spartanburg, SC in 1985.
-She served as a classroom teacher in public schools for 23 years and is currently a senior editor in product development for Super Duper® Publications.
+, received a bachelor's degree in elementary education from the University of South Carolina and a master’s in elementary education from Converse College, Spartanburg, SC.
+She served as a classroom teacher in public schools for 23 years and is currently a senior editor in product development at Super Duper® Publications.

 Kevin C. Stuckey, M.Ed., CCC-SLP

 , received a bachelor's degree and master's degree in communication sciences and disorders from the University of Georgia.
 He worked for 14 years in a variety of settings including clinical, hospital, home health, and educational systems.
 In public schools, he was a school-based speech-language pathologist working with preschoolers, students with autism, and special education students.
-Currently, Kevin is an editor in product development and marketing for
+Kevin is supervising Editor in product development at Super Duper® Publications.